bitnami/charts/bitnami/redis-cluster/README.md

 + metrics.enabled: true
 ```

-### Cluster topologies
+### Cluster topology

-#### Default: Master-Slave

-When installing the chart with `cluster.enabled=true`, it will deploy by default 3 redis masters and 3 replicas.
+The Helm Chart will deploy by default 3 redis masters and 3 replicas.
 By default the Redis Cluster is not accessible from outside the Kubernetes cluster, to the Redis cluster to the outside set `cluster.externalAccess.enabled=true`, it will create in the first installation only 6 LoadBalancer services, one for each Redis node, once you have the external IPs of each service you will need to perform an upgrade passing those IPs to the `cluster.externalAccess.service.loadbalancerIP` array.

 The replicas will be read-only replicas of the masters.
 By default only one service is exposed (when not using the external access mode).
 You will connect your client to the exposed service, regardless you need to read or write.
 When a write operation arrives to a replica it will redirect the client to the master node.
 For example, using `redis-cli` you will need to provide the `-c` flag for `redis-cli` to follow the redirection automatically.